The 6 best Glasgow Police Boxes

 Situated at the Northwest corner of the junction of Great Western Road and Queen Margaret Drive, at the entrance to the Botanic Gardens, the police box was put into service in November 1933, just one month after the one in Cathedral Square.

 It was attached to the F.D Maryhill, Police Divisional Headquarters.
 It has never been moved from the current location.

-This police box has been sometimes open as a coffee kiosk and has been placed on the B listed building list since 1995.
+This police box is open as a coffee kiosk, Westend Roasters, and has been placed on the B listed building list since 1995.

 Never been moved.

 This original red police box was displayed inside the old Glasgow’s Transport Museum in the Kelvin Hall.
 When that place was closed in 2010 and the collections were transferred to the new Transport Museum (the Riverside Museum) the police box didn’t make the move.

 In 2014, the box was placed in the middle of Sauchiehall Street, just near the junction with Renfield Street, looking splendid in its original red colour.

 It has been a newspaper kiosk and it is currently a shop named ‘CBD Tardis.‘.